EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 Part 1 of my TensorFlow Lite training guide gives [instructions](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#video) for using the TFLite_detection_image.py and TFLite_detection_video.py scripts.
 Make sure to use `python3` rather than `python` when running the scripts.

-## Part 2 - Run Edge TPU Object Detection Models on the Raspberry Pi Using the Coral USB Accelerator
+## Section 2 - Run Edge TPU Object Detection Models on the Raspberry Pi Using the Coral USB Accelerator
 The [Coral USB Accelerator](https://coral.withgoogle.com/products/accelerator/) is a USB hardware accessory for speeding up TensorFlow models.
-You can buy one here (Amazon Associate link).
+You can buy one [here (Amazon Associate link)](https://amzn.to/2BuG1Tv).

-*(Add picture of USB Accelerator and the Edge TPU chip)* The USB Accelerator uses the Edge TPU (Tensor Processing Unit), which is an ASIC (application-specific integrated circuit) chip specially designed for highly parallelized processing.
-The extreme paralellization means it can perform up to 4 trillion arithmetic operations per second!
-This is perfect for running deep neural networks, which require millions of multiplication operations to generate outputs from a single batch of input data.
-My Master's degree was in ASIC design so the Edge TPU is very cool and interesting to me!
+*(Add picture of USB Accelerator and the Edge TPU chip)*

+The USB Accelerator uses the Edge TPU (Tensor Processing Unit), which is an ASIC (application-specific integrated circuit) chip specially designed with highly parallelized ALUs (arithmetic logic units).
+The TPU is different from a GPU in that the ALUs are directly connected to eachother.
+The output of one ALU can be directly passed to the input of the next ALU without having to be stored and retrieved from a memory buffer.
+The extreme paralellization and removal of the memory bottleneck means it can perform up to 4 trillion arithmetic operations per second!
+This is perfect for running deep neural networks, which require millions of multiply-accumulate operations to generate outputs from a single batch of input data.

+My Master's degree was in ASIC design so the Edge TPU is very interesting to me!
+If you're a computer architecture nerd like me and want to learn more about the Edge TPU, [here is a great article that explains how it works](https://cloud.google.com/blog/products/ai-machine-learning/what-makes-tpus-fine-tuned-for-deep-learning).

 It makes object detection models run WAY faster, and it's easy to set up.
 These are the steps we'll go through to set up the Coral USB Accelerator:

-Will pick up from here tomorrow!